onikienko/mv3-parcel-webext-template/README.md

 ### Release:

+During the `release` script execution you will be asked for a new version number, so there is no need to change the version manually.
+The script will bump the version in `package.json` and `manifest.json`.

-The template uses [release-it](https://github.com/release-it/release-it) for release on GitHub.
+This template uses [release-it](https://github.com/release-it/release-it) for release on GitHub.

 1. Generate `personal access token` in GitHub.
 Go to [Github->Settings->DeveloperSettings->PersonalAccessTokens](https://github.com/settings/tokens/new?scopes=repo&description=release-it).
    Only `repo` scope is required.
-2. Rename the already existing `.env.example` file to `.env` and put the generated `personal access token` there.
+2. Rename the existing `.env.example` file to `.env` and put the generated `personal access token` there.
 It will look
    like:
     ```
     GITHUB_TOKEN="your generated token"